rakslice/spotify_playlist_apple_music/README.md

 # Command-line options

 	usage: spotify_playlist_apple_music.py [-h] [--playlist-name PLAYLIST_NAME]
 	                                       [--exists]
 	                                       url

 	positional arguments:
 	  url                   An open.spotify.com URL for the public playlist to import

 	optional arguments:
-      -h, --helpshow this help message and exit --playlist-name PLAYLIST_NAME
+	  -h, --help            show this help message and exit --playlist-name PLAYLIST_NAME
 	                        The name of the iTunes playlist to create or add to.
-    (default: use the name from the spotify playlist) --exists  Expect an existing last playlist instead of creating it at the start
+	                        (default: use the name from the spotify playlist) --exists              Expect an existing last playlist instead of creating a playlist at the start

 # To use

 1. If you have a playlist with more than the first page of tracks (100+ tracks), the script will need to do JSON requests to Spotify for more pages of playlist.
-There is no Spotify authentication built-in; you'll need to get a Spotify Authorization header ("Bearer ...") and put it in `spotify_authorization.txt`
+There is no Spotify authentication built-in; you'll need to get a Spotify Authorization header ("`Bearer `...") and put it in `spotify_authorization.txt`

 2. Launch iTunes

 3. Run it:

     	>c:\Python27\python spotify_playlist_apple_music.py <open.spotify.com playlist web page URL>

 4. If you need to exit, turn on Scroll Lock and the script will stop before the next track.

 # Notes

 - iTunes' search box needs to be in Apple Music mode.
-If you run into problems just type something into the search box and click the "All Apple Music" button on the right of the pop-up (if you don't see it, make sure iTunes is logged in to your Apple account with an active Apple Music subscription).
+If you run into problems just type something into the search box and click the "All Apple Music" button on the right side of the pop-up (if you don't see it, make sure iTunes is logged in to your Apple account with an active Apple Music subscription).
 - By default, the Spotify playlist name will be used as the iTunes playlist name; pass `--playlist-name <something else>` to use something else as the playlist name
 - If you want to add to an existing playlist (`--exists`), you'll need to get iTunes in the correct starting state by searching for a track in the Apple Music search and adding it to your target playlist.
 You can remove it again right away; this is just to get the *"Add to Last Playlist, {your playlist name}"* context menu choice to appear.
 - You may need to tweak the track/artist name matching code to get it to work for the tracks in your playlist.